 Advanced Placement for LPN Admissions

-The program starts in the Summer term with NUR 214 and is followed by two additional semesters of coursework.
-NUR 214 is an intensive, accelerated course that covers a range of content in an expedited format.
-The accelerated course differs from the traditional Nursing courses by taking only 10 weeks to review select content from NUR 111, NUR 112, NUR 113 and NUR 211, instead of the 42-week period that traditional nursing students have to focus on the same material.
+The program starts in the Summer term with NUR-214 and is followed by two additional semesters of coursework.
+NUR-214 is an intensive, accelerated course that covers a range of content in an expedited format.
+The accelerated course differs from the traditional Nursing courses by taking only 10 weeks to review select content from NUR-111, NUR-112, NUR-113 and NUR-211, instead of the 42-week period that traditional nursing students have to focus on the same material.
 For this reason, students need to seriously consider decreasing work and personal commitments to successfully meet the requirements for passing the course.
 Working full time or taking other college courses while in this course/program is not recommended.

-Students are encouraged to schedule an appointment with a Health Sciences admissions counselor prior to taking prerequisite courses to further discuss the requirements for the Advanced Placement program.
-In the Fall semester following NUR 214, students are scheduled to take NUR 114 and NUR 212 alongside traditional nursing students.
-After successful completion of both courses, students will enroll in the final course, NUR 213, scheduled for the Spring semester.
-Upon successful completion of NUR 213, students will have met academic requirements necessary to apply to take the NCLEX-RN licensure exam.
+In the Fall semester following NUR-214, students are scheduled to take NUR-114 and NUR-212 alongside traditional nursing students.
+After successful completion of both courses, students will enroll in the final course, NUR-213, scheduled for the Spring semester.
+Upon successful completion, students will have met academic requirements necessary to apply to take the NCLEX-RN licensure exam.

 All applicants must complete the following requirements: